OptimalBits/redbird/README.md

 ## Replacing the default HTTP/HTTPS server modules

-By passing `httpServerModule: module` or `ssl: {httpsServerModule : module}` you can override the default http/https servers used to listen for connections with another module.
+By passing `serverModule: module` or `ssl: {serverModule : module}` you can override the default http/https servers used to listen for connections with another module.

 One application for this is to enable support for PROXY protocol: This is useful if you want to use a module like